Report: Samuel L. Jackson, Cobie Smulders join Spider-Man sequel

 Samuel L. Jackson is ready to swing with Spidey.
 Jackson, who plays Nick Fury in the Marvel universe, will star in 2019's Spider-Man: Far From Home, the sequel to Spider-Man: Homecoming, according to a report by Vulture.

 Cobie Smulders, who plays Fury's pal Maria Hill, will join Jackson in the sequel, Vulture also reports.
-Sony had no comment on the report.
+Sony had no comment.

 But Spidey has to come back somehow, because the sequel has been in the works for some time now.
 Spider-Man: Far From Home will come out about two months after the mysterious Avengers 4, which many feel will restore some (many? all?) of the lives taken by Thanos.